Cross-modal RAG: Sub-dimensional Text-to-Image Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

-We proposed Cross-modal RAG, a novel sub-dimensional retrieval-augmented text-to-image generation framework addressing domain-specific, fine-grained, and long-tailed image generation.
+We proposed Cross-modal RAG, a novel sub-dimensional text-to-image retrieval-augmented generation framework.
+By efficient and fine-grained T2I retrieval, it facilitates domain-specific, fine-grained, and long-tailed image generation.
 Our method leverages a hybrid retrieval strategy combining sub-dimensional sparse filtering with dense retrieval to precisely align subqueries with visual elements, guiding a MLLM to generate coherent images on the subquery level.
 The Pareto-optimal image selection ensures the largest coverage of various aspects in the query.
-Extensive experiments demonstrated Cross-modal RAG’s superior performance over state-of-the-art baselines in T2I-R and T2I-G. The ablation study and efficiency analysis highlight the effectiveness of each component and efficiency in the Cross-modal RAG.
+Extensive experiments demonstrated Cross-modal RAG’s superior performance over state-of-the-art baselines in T2I-R and can also benefit T2I-G. The ablation study and efficiency analysis highlight the effectiveness of each component and efficiency in the Cross-modal RAG.